Glenda & Lila

 Lila’s career path was anything but conventional.
 Following their marriage in 1982, Ron asked Lila to help fulfill his dream of locating and buying an old historical home and restoring it as he had done for his clients through his family's building business.
 Lila and Ron spent their first year of marriage working nights and weekends restoring the old home, and when it was completed, the home was awarded “Revitalized Home of the Year” by the Fort Worth Board of Realtors.
 The home was sold immediately by the realtor who offered the opportunity for the award, and Ron and Lila realized she had a true gift for the design-build process.
 Lila started working with some of the Fred Parker Company clients when the company was asked to give a presentation of their work at the Woman’s Club of Fort Worth.
 A lady in the audience took a special interest in Lila and asked the company and Lila to look at some major renovations they were planning for their home.
 It was an 8000 sq. ft estate on eight acres, and it was to become Lila’s first Designer Show Home.
 She was featured as the interior designer in two rooms the company built.
 Lila continued her nursing career while raising a family.

 Lila believed in education and advancing her career, and through the courses and training she received, earned the credentials of ASID (American Society of Interior Designers) and Registered Interior Designer with the State of Texas.
 Her work was featured in a total of five “Designer Showcases” sponsored by the Historic Preservation Council and two Mira Vista “Street of Dreams” Home Tours where the home won top awards, including Best Interior Designer along with design associate, Sherron Bishop, ASID.
-Lila was the owner of Parker Designs, an independent professional interior design firm which she ran for over 40 years.
+Lila was the owner of Parker Designs, an independent professional interior design firm that she ran for over 40 years.
 Lila’s love for people and her design talent showed in everything she did, and her goal was always to personify the client’s personalities in their home.

-Lila and Ron spent their lives caring for their family and clients and pursuing their careers.
+Lila and Ron committed their lives to the Lord in 1990 and have lived a faithful and successful life caring for their family and clients while pursuing their careers.
 Ron said he had worked with other interior designers during his career, but Lila was the best.
-He added that working together with Lila made working with clients and accomplishing their dreams and goals for their homes the fulfillment of a lifelong ambition.
+He added that working together with Lila, accomplishing the dreams and goals for their clients was the fulfillment of a lifelong ambition.

-Lila and Ron committed their lives to the Lord in 1990 and have lived a faithful life and marriage ever since.
-Ron was asked if he would carry on the company’s tradition without Lila, and he said he owed it to her to continue what they had spent their lives creating.
-The business is a ministry and a love to them that will be continued through Ron’s leadership and the support of the incredible design-build team of the Fred Parker Company Inc.
+Ron was asked if he would carry on the company’s tradition, and he said he owed it to her to continue what they had spent their lives creating.
+To them, the business was a ministry of love through caring for the team and clients, that will continue through Ron’s leadership and the support of the incredible design-build team of the Fred Parker Company, Inc.